What Is AI FOMO?

 Should I just ignore AI completely?

 No — that's the opposite extreme and isn't realistic or helpful.
 The goal is intentional engagement, not avoidance.
 Learn about AI at a pace that works for you, focused on what's relevant to your life and work.
-Ignoring AI entirely creates its own anxiety.
 The sweet spot is informed awareness without obsessive monitoring.

 How do I know if I'm genuinely falling behind or just anxious?